-- they enjoy - they will achieve well in - meet the prerequisites for future study or employment - · provide the kind of educational program the student and family values
+- they enjoy - they will achieve well in - meet the prerequisites for future study or employment - provide the kind of educational program the student and family values

-In the new QCE system, a process of inter-subject scaling will occur to allow performances to be compared across all subjects.
+In the QCE system, a process of inter-subject scaling occurs to allow performances to be compared across all subjects.
 If subjects were not scaled, students could maximise their ATAR by studying what they believe are the easiest possible subjects to get the highest possible best five subject results to comprise their ATAR.
 The students for whom subject-scaling might play a role in decision making are those who can reasonably expect to achieve highly in the subjects they are considering.
-In this instance, the student can maximise outcomes by choosing the higher scaling subjects.

-Once students have made their initial selections, the 2021 timetable will be prepared.
+Once students have made their initial selections, the 2022 timetable will be prepared.
 Staffing and resource constraints oblige us to remove those courses which are not sufficiently supported by student selection.
 All students affected will then be asked to reselect from those courses that are offered.
 Please note that the school limits the size of classes; therefore, a change of subject may not be possible if the class is full or on a different line in the timetable.
+In some cases (where manageable) smaller classes may be run together with Year 12 subjects.